michaelmilleryoder/AO3Scraper/README.md

+# Changes
+Forked from [@radiolarian](https://github/radiolarian).
+The main change is the output format (changes largely made by [@cbogart](https://github.com/cbogart).

+The optional flag `--outputdir` was added to `ao3_get_fanfics.py`, in which output directories corresponding to fandoms scraped will be saved.

 # AO3Scraper

 In collaboration with [@ssterman](https://github.com/ssterman).
 A simple Python [Archive of Our Own](https://archiveofourown.org/) scraper.
 Now with HASTAC 2017 [presentation slides](https://docs.google.com/presentation/d/1GrpMYw25Bz_m0r2hv0Orgp-uxSIi4HdrHpzL6deCopc)!